zamodra/blog-tailwind/README.md

 ## Description:
-This project is a frontend challenge from synapsis.id, built using Next.js v13, TypeScript, and Tailwind CSS.
+This project is built using Next.js v13, TypeScript, and Tailwind CSS.
 This project involves consuming public data APIs from GoRest (or MSW as a fallback), with Axios handling API calls and TanStack Query v5 used for data fetching and caching.
 The user interface is styled using Ant Design (v5) and Tailwind CSS.

-## Personal Note:
-Usually, the interview process is not as fast as this one at synapsis.id, and I was both surprised and happy at the same time.
-However, I was unable to start the project as planned due to an urgent matter.
-Regardless, I gave my best over the last 18 hours to complete this task, I did what possible to do, from Saturday afternoon to Monday morning.
-It was quite a challange.

 ## Online Demo:
 - Visits here: https://zmdr-syn.netlify.app/